cbrisk/ajax-project/README.md

 # City Quality of Life

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for users to check and compare the quality of life for select cities worldwide.

 Live Link: https://cbrisk.github.io/ajax-project/